gkorpal/gkorpal.github.io/_reading/book-list.md

 <!---
  * **Arithmetic Geometry: Proceedings of the instructional conference held at the University of Connecticut (Jul 30 - Aug 10, 1984)** edited by *G. Cornell and J. H. Silverman*: The reference to learn basics of advanced topics like Jacobian varieties and Néron Models.
 It also contains the article by Milne which discusses abelian varieties without assuming ground field to be algebraically closed.
 Most of the articles are intended as expositions of the tools used in the proof of Faltings' theorem.

-* **A First Course in Modular Forms** by *F. Diamond and J. Shurman*: This book explains a result called the Modularity Theorem (Taniyama–Shimura conjecture).
-The modularity theorem is, [in some sense](https://math.stackexchange.com/questions/55449/), a special case of the Langlands program. *I haven't read this book yet.*
-  * **Modular Forms and Fermat’s Last Theorem: Proceedings of the instructional conference held at Boston University (Aug 9 - Aug 18, 1995)** edited by *G. Cornell, J.H.
-Silverman and G. Stevens*: Advanced stuff.
 * **Algebraic Geometry** by *R. Hartshorne*: The chapter II and III of this book provide an introduction to algebraic geometry via the theory of schemes over algebraically closed field.
 Good reference for the cohomology of schemes.
   * **Abelian Varieties** by *D. Mumford*: A scheme-theoretic treatment of most of the basic theory of abelian varieties.
 However, all ground fields are assumed to be algebraically closed, which limits the usefulness of the book as a reference for arithmetic geometers.
 --->